latifaabdullayeva/AutonomousSystemThesis/README.md

 # AutonomousSystemThesis
 Master Thesis Project

-* The paper related to the project is at [GitHub](https://github.com/latifaabdullayeva/Thesis)

 * The publication of the thesis is at [GitHub Thesis Publication](https://github.com/latifaabdullayeva/Thesis/tree/master/Thesis%20Paper)

 * The presentation for thesis is at [GitHub Thesis Presentation](https://github.com/latifaabdullayeva/Thesis/tree/master/Thesis%20Presentation)